Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 • infections.

 In this case, the specialist identifies the amount of glycohemoglobin, which indicates an increase in glucose levels.
-The patient is developing complications of diabetes mellitus, retinopathy, nephropathy.
+The patient is developing complications of diabetes mellitus, retinopathy, and nephropathy.

-• pallor and coldness of the skin;
+• pale and cold skin;

 • constant feeling of fatigue, physical weakness;